yushk/cannon-es/readme.md

 - Remove all use of `var`
 - Check for any functions missing an explicit return type with regex: `\) \{`
 - Check for any removed `@todo` or `@deprecated` JSDoc comments
+- Check for variables that were previously intentionally uninitialized in the constructor, but were updated in the TS conversion
 - Convert to abstract classes where possible (Equation, Solver, etc.?)
 - Resolve `as any` type assertions where possible
 - Revisit math/Transform.ts types